TheBlueDotGame/The-Accountant/README.md

     ConfirmTransactionURL = transactionGroupURL + confirmURL // URL to confirm transaction signed by the receiver.
     AwaitedTransactionURL = transactionGroupURL + awaitedURL // URL to get awaited transactions for the receiver.
     DataToValidateURL     = validatorGroupURL + dataURL      // URL to get data to validate address by signing rew message.
+    CreateAddressURL      = addressGroupURL + createURL      // URL to create new address.
     WsURL                 = "/ws"                            // URL to connect to websocket.
 )
 ```